 - (1) Purpose.
-Headquarters guidance contains detailed classification and declassification instructions in one or more subject areas. - (2) Originator/Approval Authority.
-Headquarters guidance covering DOE information only is developed, approved, and issued by the Director of Declassification.
-Headquarters guidance covering information for which DOE and other Government agencies or foreign countries are responsible (known as joint guidance) is approved and issued by the Director of Declassification in coordination with officials from the other Government agencies or foreign countries involved.
+Headquarters guidance contains detailed classification and declassification instructions in one or more subject areas. - Originator/Approval Authority.
+Headquarters guidance covering only DOE information is developed, approved, and issued by the Director of Nuclear and National Security Information.
+Headquarters guidance covering information for which DOE and other Government agencies or foreign countries are responsible (known as joint guidance) is approved and issued by the Director of Nuclear and National Security Information in coordination with officials from the other Government agencies or foreign countries involved.
 Headquarters guidance shall name its approving official(s) and indicate the approval date. - (3) Basis.
-Headquarters guidance is based on classification and declassification determinations made by the Directors of Declassification and Security Affairs. - (4) Users.
+Headquarters guidance is based on classification and declassification determinations made by the Directors of Nuclear and National Security Information and Security Affairs. - (4) Users.
 Derivative Classifiers and Derivative Declassifiers use Headquarters guidance as the basis for derivative determinations; however, they may use only that guidance pertaining to the specific subject areas described in their designations of authority.
 A local classification office may also use Headquarters guidance to prepare detailed local guidance intended primarily for use within the field element or contractor organization.